Wondering which waterproof smartwatch is the best? Read which watches we rate — and why.

 As the original intent here is obviously surfing, you’ll get only about 7 hours of battery life when using GPS, which will certainly not be enough for wild multi-day downwinders.
 As long as you can get it to charge every night though, you’ll be fine.
 Note that the battery lasts up to 2-3 months without using GPS.

-Then, something we’re glad to see from Rip Curl, is a clear explanation of its warranty policy: as long as you’re buying from an authorized dealer, you’ll be covered for 5 years on inner movements, 2 years for water resistance, and 1 year for the battery.
+Then, something we’re glad to see from Rip Curl, is a clear explanation of its warranty policy: as long as you’re buying from an authorized dealer, like the ones we propose below, you’ll be covered for 5 years on inner movements, 2 years for water resistance, and 1 year for the battery.

 Rip Curl Search 2 – Pros and cons